Teberda

 Teberda (Теберда́, Теберди, Teberdi) is a town under the administrative jurisdiction of the town of republic significance of Karachayevsk in the Karachay–Cherkess Republic, Russia, located in the Caucasus Mountains 105 km south of Cherkessk at the elevation of about 1280 m.
 Population: The Teberda River flows through the town.
 It is the gateway to the Teberda Nature Reserve, an area is known for its natural environment and hiking trails.

 History

 It was founded in 1868 as a Karachay settlement, and was originally called Baychoralany-Kyabak.
-Town status was granted to it in 1971.
+According to the 1926 census, it had a population of 909, 80.1% Karachay and 8.9% Russian.

-During WWII, in 1942, hundreds of local Jews were murdered in mass executions perpetrated by Germans.
+During World War II, in 1942, hundreds of local Jews were murdered in mass executions perpetrated by Germans.

 From 1944 till 1957 Teberda was part of Georgian Soviet Socialist Republic.
+Town status was granted in 1971.